-Physical examination is unreliable in either diagnosing or ruling out torsion of the testis.
-If there is suspicion, an immediate referral to secondary care is mandatory.
+Physical examination is unreliable in either confirming or excluding torsion of the testis.
+If there is suspicion of torsion, an immediate referral to secondary care is mandatory.

-The classical clinical presentation of torsion is the sudden onset of severe, unilateral testicular pain, often accompanied by nausea and vomiting^{6 7 21-23}.
+The classical clinical presentation of torsion is the sudden onset of severe, unilateral testicular pain, often accompanied by nausea and vomiting6,7,21-23.
 The pain may be intermittent but in established torsion it is often continuous.
-There may be a history of previous attacks of pain representing intermittent torsion/ detorsion.
-The physical examination should encompass the abdomen, inguinal region and scrotum.
+There may be a history of previous attacks of pain representing intermittent twisting/ untwisting of the testis.
+The physical examination should encompass the abdomen, inguinal region and scrotum, and a urine dip should be performed.

 Clinical features depend upon the duration of the torsion, and may include localised swelling/ induration of the surrounding skin with erythema and tenderness.
 The testis may be high riding, the cord thickened by the twists or the epididymis may be located anteriorly.

 Diagnosis of testicular torsion cannot be reliably excluded by location of pain, imaging, positive urine dip for infection, or presence of pyrexia.
-In many cases it is not possible to determine the cause of acute scrotum without exploration based on history and physical examination alone127910192224.
+In many cases it is not possible to determine the cause of an acute scrotum without exploration based on history and physical examination alone1,2,7,9,10,19,22,24.

-Secondary Care:
+1.2 Secondary Care